adam-0522/SATEasily-content-ops-starter/content/pages/index.md

         text: >
           Start studying 1–3 months before your first test to give yourself enough preparation time.

+          Avoid last-minute cramming, but also don’t begin too early to avoid burnout.

+          The ideal time for your first SAT is August or October of your sophomore or junior year.
         image:
           altText: Featured icon two
           elementId: ''